xiaofeng94/BeDDE-for-defogging/README.md

 3. Run `eval_defog_method.m`

 Then, you will see the VI score of hazy images.
 You may modify the variables to try other dehazing methods or metrics.
+Moreover, the score for each image will be stored in `./statistics/<your_method_name>_<metric>_eval.mat`.

+4. Run `eval_defog_method_stat_by_level.m` to get evaluations on level.

+This script requires the stored scores generated in last step.
+You should modify variables `method_names` and `metric_name` for your case.
+The difficulty levels are stored in `./fog_level_labels/fog_level.mat`.

 ## Test on exBeDDE
 1. Download exBeDDE.rar and unzip it to `./Defogging_eval`